risk-of-thunder/R2API/Archived changelogs.md

-All changelogs before 5.0.0 version
+All changelogs before the current major version are listed below.

 **4.4.1**
 * [Fix LanguageAPI being case dependent, add support for ChainGunOrb in DamageAPI by @KingEnderBrine](https://github.com/risk-of-thunder/R2API/pull/402)